DanielleInkster/tech_test_2/README.md

 ### What I learned

 While I was aware that there are several articles and videos on how to complete this challenge, I chose not to explore them until completing the project - I wanted to see how my process compared.
 Having now reviewed those resources and received feedback from a coach, the biggest change I would make to my process would to be to write tests for the legacy code before refactoring.
-This would ensure that the program was currently working as expected.
+This would have ensured that the program was working as expected.

 I time-boxed myself to two days for this project as perfection is the enemy of completion, as well as to better mimic an actual tech test.
 Again, while I am overall satisfied with the results, there would be more to do if I had time.